Ehud Kalai: Biography

 Born in Mandatory Palestine on December 7, 1942, Kalai moved to the US in 1963.
 He received his AB in mathematics from the University of California Berkeley (1967) and an MS (1971) and a PhD (1972) in statistics and mathematics from Cornell University.
-After serving as an assistant professor of statistics at Tel Aviv University (1972–1975), he was hired by Northwestern University to establish a research group in game theory.
+After serving as an assistant professor of statistics at Tel Aviv University (1972–1975), he was hired by Northwestern University in 1976 to establish a research group in game theory.
 He is the founding director of the Kellogg Center of Game Theory and Economic Behavior and the executive director of the Nancy L. Schwartz Memorial Lecture series.

 Kalai is the founding Editor of Games and Economic Behavior, the leading journal in game theory.
 With Robert J. Aumann, Kalai founded the Game Theory Society and served as its president from 2003 to 2006.
 He is a Fellow of the American Academy of Arts and Sciences, of the Econometric Society, was awarded an Honorary Doctorate (Doctorat Honoris Causa) by the University of Paris at Dauphine (2010), the Sherman Fairchild Distinguished Scholar position at the California Institute of Technology (1993), and was appointed the Oskar Morgenstern Research Professor at New York University (1991).

 Since 2008, the Game Theory Society has awarded the Kalai Prize for outstanding papers at the interface of game theory and computer science.
 The prize was named after Kalai in recognition of his contributions to bridging these two fields.

 Selected Contributions

 In cooperative game theory, the Kalai-Smorodinsky solution reopened the study of bargaining by showing that the long unchallenged Nash solution is not unique.
 He later axiomatized the Egalitarian solution to bargaining problems and, with Dov Samet, formulated its extension to general (NTU) cooperative games, unifying it with the Shapley (TU) Value.

+With Adam Tauman Kalai, he later co-developed the cooperative-competitive value (coco value) for two-person strategic games with transferable utility.

 In non cooperative game theory, the Kalai and Lehrer model of rational learning showed that rational players with truth-compatible beliefs eventually learn to play Nash equilibria of repeated games.
 In particular, in Bayesian equilibria of repeated games all relevant private information eventually becomes common knowledge.
 Kalai's work on large games showed that the equilibria of Bayesian games with many players are structurally robust, thus large games escape major pitfalls in game-theoretic modeling.

 Kalai is also known for seminal collaborative research on flow games and totally balanced games; strategic complexity and its implications in economics and political systems; arbitration, strategic delegation and commitments; extensions of Arrow’s Impossibility Theorem in social choice; competitive service speed in queues; and on rational strategic polarization in group decision making.

 Personal life

-Kalai is the father computer scientist Adam Tauman Kalai.
+Kalai is the father of computer scientist Adam Tauman Kalai.